aws/aws-iot-device-sdk-python-v2/samples/README.md

 To run the provisioning sample, you'll need a certificate and key set with sufficient permissions.
 Provisioning certificates are normally created ahead of time and placed on your device, but for this sample, we will just create them on the fly.
-You can also use any certificate set you've already created if it has sufficient IoT permissions and in doing so, you can skip the step that calls create-provisioning-claim.
+You can also use any certificate set you've already created if it has sufficient IoT permissions and in doing so, you can skip the step that calls `create-provisioning-claim`.

-We've included a script in the utils folder that creates certificate and key files from the response of calling create-provisioning-claim.
+We've included a script in the utils folder that creates certificate and key files from the response of calling `create-provisioning-claim`.
 These dynamically sourced certificates are only valid for five minutes.
 When running the command, you'll need to substitute the name of the template you previously created, and on Windows, replace the paths with something appropriate.

 (Optional) Create a temporary provisioning claim certificate set: